Kalpa-Services/mmg-wp-plugin/README.md

 # Roadmap

-- Shortcode support for flexible placement of the checkout button
+- All for processing of refunds